 Cambridge, MA – Lighthouse Electrical completed the electrical fit-out project for the STHM Lab and Imaging room at Harvard University’s Laboratory for Integrated Science and Engineering (LISE) building at 11 Oxford Street in Cambridge.

 The project scope included Lighthouse’s highly-detailed electrical installations associated with the facility’s Scanning Thermal Microscopy (STHM) Lab as well as its Imaging room.
 Harvard’s state-of-the-art LISE Building’s imaging suite is thought to be the world’s only facility to house both STHM microscopy and an imaging lab.

 Project Manager Kenny Grant and Foreman Rich Carney headed the Lighthouse Electrical crew of IBEW electricians in the project, which The project required extensive demobilization and remobilization efforts due to extent of equipment being integrated into the small work area.
 The project required close coordination between Lighthouse, the general contractor, Skanska, and all subcontractors.
-The NECA contractor completed the eight-month project commenced in July 2018.
+The eight-month project was completed in July 2018.

 July 3, 2014